ljfranklin/terraform-resource/README.md

 ## Terraform Concourse Resource

-A work in-progress Concourse resource that allows jobs to modify IaaS resources via Terraform.
+A Concourse resource that allows jobs to modify IaaS resources via Terraform.
-Examples and setup instructions coming soon.
+Useful for creating reproducible testing and production environments.
+No more snowflakes!

 See what's in progress on the [Trello board](https://trello.com/b/s06sLNwc/terraform-resource).